creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 ---

 🧠 New File: codex-todo.md (root-level)
 This root-level file contains system-level tasks — across engines, protocol-wide changes, or multi-engine coordination.
-Codex uses this to track global efforts, like standardizing formats, adding shared infra files, or resolving architectural questions.
+Codex uses it to track global efforts, like standardizing formats or adding shared infrastructure.

-Engine-specific tasks should not go here — they belong inside the engine folders.
+Engine-specific tasks should not go here — they belong inside an engine’s local `codex-todo.md`.

+The root file also hosts a `## Proposed Actions` section.
+Use this section only for environment or configuration updates that require human approval.
+Mirror each entry in `PROPOSED_ACTIONS_LOG.md` and wait for approval before making the change.

 ---